 Ability to communicate effectively, both orally and in writing

 Ability to understand and follow oral and written directions

 Ability to establish and maintain effective working relationships with others

 Coursework must be verifiable on a legible transcript.

-Two (2) years of college coursework in Computer Science, Information Systems, or related field
+Two (2) years college coursework in Computer Science, Information Systems, or related field.

 College or District information systems office environment; subject to lifting (up to 50 pounds unassisted); subject to sitting for long periods at a time (up to 2-3 hours).
 Repetitive use of upper extremities including hand coordination activities, bending and stooping.